 2. Kaplan Living Bournemouth - ★★★★☆ (4.7/5) “The building is located in a convenient place to go everywhere, to the beach, for example”.
 The property costs start from £150 per week.

-1. Oxford Point – ★★★★★ (5/5) The property offers spacious student accommodation in Bournemouth with amenities like the games area.
-The property costs start from £190 per week.
+1. Oxford Point - ★★★★★ (5/5) The property offers spacious student accommodation in Bournemouth, like en-suites and studios, with modern amenities like the games area.
+The property costs start from £179 per week.

 1. Ensuites: